dangoor/rpc/README.md

 #### Delegated approach: share methods of a model

-In this approach, you delegate the methods of an entire model using `rpc.addRequestHandlerDelegate(delegate: object, opts?: DelegateOpts)`.
+In this approach, you delegate the methods of an entire model using `rpc.addRequestHandlerDelegate(delegate: object, opts?: DelegatedRequestHandlerOpts)`.

 For example: